yunhaom94/MergeSharp/MergeSharp/README.md

 #### `public TPSet()`

-This constructor creates an empty TP Set
+This constructor creates an empty TP Set.

 ```
 TPSet<T> myTPSet = new (); // <T> is a generic type parameter, this must be replaced